Is Wargaming destroying World of Tanks?4 min read

 World of Tanks is my go-to game since Closed Beta way back in September 2010.
-Never have I played a game for such a long time and the reasons most are because I love tanks, the game was fun, challenging and Wargaming seemed to care about the game.
-During these eight long years I was able to see World of Tanks rising from a “white logo branded t-shirt game at Tankfest” to the marketing monster it is today, but two question keep hovering my head for the last two years: Has the game improved or did it get worse?
-And if it’s worse, who is to blame?
+I have never played a game for such a long time and the reasons for that are because I love tanks, the game was fun, challenging and Wargaming seemed to care about the game.
+During these eight long years I was able to see World of Tanks rising from a “white logo branded t-shirt game at Tankfest” to the marketing monster it is today, but two questions keep hovering my head for the last two years: Has the game improved or did it get worse?
+And if it got worse, who is to blame?

 How I feel about World of Tanks.

-Since I’ve become a Community Contributor, I on many occasions had the opportunity to talk with the developers and tried to explain what I think the game is becoming, what my pains as a player are, what EU and NA communities complain about and why there is a general feeling World of Tanks isn’t going in the right direction for a long time.
+Ever since I’ve become a Community Contributor, I had the opportunity on many occasions to talk with the developers, and I tried to explain what I thought the game was becoming, what my pains as a player were, what EU and NA communities complain about and why there is a general feeling World of Tanks isn’t going in the right direction for a long time.

-Unfortunately, nothing much happens from any feedback, being mine or from any other Community Contributors in general.
-Of course, I’m not just talking about the feedback we give when we have to review a new Premium tank, but all feedback we give when we have meetings at Tankfest or other events, when we go to visit their offices or even at online Q&A we used to do.
-We all understand the game isn’t ours, that ultimately is Wargaming who decides what they think its best for the game, that they can’t just give in to all our feedback/demands, but there’s a constant not listening feeling we get or as Wargaming recently told us: “You don’t see the whole picture.“
+Unfortunately, nothing much happens from any feedback, being mine or from any other Community Contributors.
+Of course, I’m not just talking about the feedback we give when we have to review a new Premium tank, but all feedback we give when we have meetings at Tankfest or other events when we go to visit their offices or even at the online Q&A we used to do.
+We all understand the game isn’t ours, that ultimately Wargaming is who decides what its best for the game and they can’t just give in to all our feedback/demands, but there’s a constant not listening feeling we get or as Wargaming recently told us: “You don’t see the whole picture.“

-These words from Wargaming made me take a step back and started looking to the game with disdain, a game I’m supposed to be passionate about.
-I used to love playing World of Tanks, but now I have this hatred feeling for it, I have no fun at all grinding any new tank or even any tank in general and there is only one responsible for it – Wargaming, the creator of World of Tanks is, in my opinion, destroying its own game.
+These words made me take a step back and start looking to the game with contempt, a game I’m supposed to be passionate about.
+I used to love playing World of Tanks, but now I have this hatred feeling for it, I have no fun at all grinding any new tank or even playing any tank in general and there is only one responsible for it – Wargaming, the creator of World of Tanks is, in my opinion, destroying its own game.